x213212/RubikCuber/README.md

 level:god

-# How to use Calculation correctly like Ninja?
+# How to Calculation correctly like Ninja?

 ```c#
 	/* 抓4角